LinhQuach13/udemy__Cpython_bootcamp/README.md

 ## Acknowledgements
-- The projects/coding challenges used was based on [this Udemy course](https://www.udemy.com/course/100-days-of-code/).
+- The projects/coding challenges used was based on [this udemy course](https://www.udemy.com/course/100-days-of-code/).
 - Name of Udemy Course: 100 days of Code- The Complete Python Pro Bootcamp for 2021